codezonediitj/pydatastructs/README.md

 See you soon with your first PR.

+It is recommended to go through the following links before you start working.

 - [Issue Policy](https://github.com/codezonediitj/pydatastructs/wiki/Issue-Policy)
 - [Pull Request Policy](https://github.com/codezonediitj/pydatastructs/wiki/Pull-Request-Policy)
 - [Plan of Action for the Projects](https://github.com/codezonediitj/pydatastructs/wiki/Plan-of-Action-for-the-Projects)